 A Brief History of the Marque

-KG Lindqvist of Gavle built a four-stroke auxilliary bicycle engine in 1917 which gained recognition very quickly, and was bought by two princes of the regency.
+KG Lindqvist of Gavle built a four-stroke auxilliary bicycle engine in 1917 which gained recognition very quickly, and was bought by two princes of the regency, Carl and Bertil.

-The company went bankrupt in 1921, but began again in 1922 with a better machine powered by a 175cc engine.
+The company went bankrupt in 1921, but began again in 1922 with a better machine weighing only 47kg and powered by a 175cc engine.
 This, too, was bought by the two young princes in 1926.
 The machines did quite well in competition in the hands of the son of Lindqvist and others.

-The EBE concern was an early victim of the first Great Depression, and closed again, this time for good.
+The EBE concern was an early victim of the first Great Depression, and closed, finally, in 1929.

-The Lindqvist family went on to build suspension and other automotive components.
+The Lindqvist family went on to build suspension, marine engines and other automotive components.

 If you have a query about these classic Swedish motorcycles, please contact us